cafour/fi/szmgr/VPH04_herni_design_ii.md

   - A design of an early gameplay to motivate the player to play a game. [^pa215-2019]
   - A design of gameplay to motivate the player to achieve mastery.

-> [...] it’s incredibly powerful to teach a player how to play the game, in-game, because that way they quickly take ownership over what happens.
+> [...] it's incredibly powerful to teach a player how to play the game, in-game, because that way they quickly take ownership over what happens.
 >
 > — Miyamoto